Special Issuance Passport

 - Official and Diplomatic passport books are special issuance passport books.

 - Special issuance passports are only issued in book form.
-There are no nspecial issuance passport cards.
+There are no special issuance passport cards.

 - You may use your special issuance passport book only when traveling overseas in discharge of your official duties.